-Revenue increased by \$94.2 million to \$782.4 million, or 13.7%, for the year ended December 31, 2022, compared to the year ended December 31, 2021.
-The increase in revenue was primarily a result of an 11% growth from existing customer upgrades and expanding solution offerings to these existing customers as well as 3% growth from new customers.
+Revenue increased by \$55.2 million to \$688.3 million, or 8.7%, for the year ended December 31, 2021, compared to the year ended December 31, 2020.
+The increase in revenue was primarily a result of a 10% growth from existing customer upgrades and expanding solution offerings to these existing customers as well as 4% growth from new customers and 1% increase in other transaction revenue, partially offset by a 6% impact in professional services revenues due to the divestiture of the First Party Clinical Services in December 2020.